www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-07-07-Creating-The-First-Public-Release.md

 * Furthermore, searches for good frameworks with no results, also seed the desire for creating further feature creep.

 That's basically, what happened a lot of times.
-Even with Gal itself: there are limited options, because of one's limited perspective and therefore one constructs completely new programs, instead of using existing ones, in order to comply with demands.
+Even with Gal itself: there are limited options, because of one's limited tree and therefore one constructs completely new programs, instead of using existing ones, in order to comply with demands.
 Each new subproject has its own feature creep, which does sidetrack one from the goal that really matters.